AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 If you need to do this, remove everything under build/src/core

 2. At the moment we do NOT include the following in the new cmake: circuit

-3. There needs to be a better way to manage version numbering, so that we don't need to edit five different files to make this stuff work.